-Zero waste to landfill is a goal not to send any trash to landfills, incinerators or the ocean.
+Zero waste to landfill is a goal not to send any trash to landfills, incinerators, or the ocean.
 Zero waste encourages the redesign of resource life cycles so that all products are repurposed.
-For more information on zero waste and strategies to drive the target: Zero Waste Hierarchy, ZWIA.

 7. Sustainable Raw Materials

 The growing population and industrial activities cause shortages of raw materials and rising prices.
 Industries should strive towards the reduction of materials, and look for options to use renewable materials, use recycled materials and reuse materials whenever possible.